Harley Benton CST-24T Electric Guitar Review

 As I mentioned earlier, I think this is the best affordable electric guitar I have ever played.
 Where I live this is a lot less expensive than brands like Squier and Epiphone for example so keep that in mind.
 The Harley Benton CST-24T stacks up very well against the PRS SE electric guitar which is a much more expensive guitar.

 As of writing this article, I haven’t taken the guitar out to a gig but I would have no hesitations in doing so.
-Once I get some live footage of this guitar at a gig I will also add it into this article.
+Once I get some live footage of this guitar at a gig I will also add it to this article.
 This guitar is the best Harley Benton I have played personally and it’s way better than a lot of more expensive guitars.
 If you’d love a PRS and you can’t afford a PRS SE, then check out the Harley Benton CST-24T.
 These guitars are available on Thomann and ship internationally.